Kaapiii/elk-docker-local/README.md

 docker compose up -d
 ```

-After the stack is up and running the stdio of all containers will be collected and logged.
+After the stack is up and running, the stdio of all containers will be collected and logged.

-In order to ignore certain containers add the following label:
+In order to ignore certain containers, add the following label:

 ```yaml
 service: